conjure-up/conjure-up/docs/post-processing.md

 * `pre.sh` - Runs regardless, passing in the controller type.
 Useful if you need to apply an updated profile to the LXD type.

+* `post-bootstrap.sh` - Runs once a bootstrap has finished and before a deployment occurs.

 * `post.sh` - Perform post actions after the charm(s) have been deployed.
 Useful for configuring things like registering against Autopilot and returning a URL to